campusdomar/PuMuKIT2-doc/UserGuide.md

 -   **Keywords**: Include here any keywords for the series separated by semicolons.
 It is used to improve the efficiency of the searches.

--   **Copyright**: Field where the copyright owner of the contents of a series is defined.

--   **License**: Field where the license of the media is defined (Creative Commons, etc...)

--   **Channel**: Useless field that will soon be removed.

 -   **Publication Date**: It is initialized with the date of the creation of the series.
 It's easy to modify thanks to the calendar widget.

 -   **Thumbnails**: One or more small images (thumbnails) related to the series.
 You can modify the order, delete or insert new ones.
 See section 3.3.